 Since then i have grown hollyhocks successfully every year and shared seed with friends who have also managed to grow them successfully.
 I have now been growing them for over 14 years, and I collect seed every year to sow and give away.

-Our tips for growing hollyhocks successfully from seed
+My top tips for growing hollyhocks from seed

-Collect seed from a friends hollyhocks in late summer or early autumn
+- Collect hollyhock seed from a friends hollyhocks in late summer or early autumn

-Water the area where you have sown the seeds occaisonly and keep it free of weeds.
+- Water the area where you have sown the hollyhock seeds occasionally and keep it free of weeds.
 Be careful not to weed out your tiny baby hollyhocks